clhenrick/thesis-blog/key-terms.md

 A mapping platform that allows for the contribution of geospatial data from anyone anywhere in the world.
 OSM can be thought of the "Wikipedia" version of Google Maps with the exception that all of its data is modifiable and downloadable by anyone for free [[4][4]].

 - **Para-Empiricism:**
-A term coined by Annette Kim of MIT's Sidewalk Laboratory (SLAB) [[5][5]] which states that no data is free from bias, subjectivity or human error.
+A term coined by Annette Kim of MIT's Sidewalk Laboratory (SLAB) [[5][5]] which states that no data is free from bias, subjectivity or human influence.
 Thus data should never be viewed as objective.

 - **Participatory Mapping:**